Parameterizing Path Partitions: -hardness results

 \subsection{SPP and IPP on DAGs}

 A well-known result related to $\textsc{PC}$ in DAGs is Dilworth's theorem: the minimal size of a directed path cover equals the maximal cardinality of an independent set (or, in the original language of posets, the minimum size of a chain cover is equal to the maximum size of an antichain)~\cite{dilworth2009decomposition}.
-Fulkerson~\cite{fulkerson1956note} gave a constructive proof of this theorem, see also~\cite{dagPC} for further information.
-Hence, the \textsc{DAGPC} problem can be reduced to a maximum matching problem in a bipartite graph.
-Even \textsc{DAGPP} can be solved in polynomial time by reducing it to a matching problem in a bipartite graph~\cite[Problem 26-2]{CLRS3}.
+Fulkerson~\cite{fulkerson1956note} gave a constructive proof of this theorem, from which it follows that the \textsc{DAGPC} problem can be reduced to a maximum matching problem in a bipartite graph.
+See also~\cite{dagPC} for further information.
+Even \textsc{DAGPP} can be solved in polynomial time by a similar method~\cite[Problem 26-2]{CLRS3}.
 We show that, in contrast, \textsc{DAGSPP} and \textsc{DAGIPP} are \NP-hard even when restricted to planar bipartite DAGs.

 \begin{theorem} \textsc{DAGSPP} and \textsc{DAGIPP} are \NP-hard even when the inputs are restricted to planar bipartite DAGs of maximum degree~4. \end{theorem}